I went to pick up our car at the repair shop, expecting perfection because that is what they promised. Good recommendation from the sister-in-law and

 Does that blind person get a benefit from using Closed Caption equipment?
 Uhm…probably not.
 Audio Description equipment?
 Yes!
 Probably, yes.
 Should you ask?
 Good idea.
 Continue reading “The Other-Abled, and You”

-Intention: Provide materials which can help a technical or non-technical person judge changes in picture and sound quality without the use of meters.
+Intention: Provide materials which can help a technical or non-technical people – cinema managers and other employees, in particular – subjectively judge changes in picture and sound quality without the use of meters.

 If the test equipment isn’t scheduled at the auditorium for another 6 months, is there a way to tell if the the contrast and color display is degrading?
 These TIFF slides are experiments to answer this question, and supply tools if it is possible.
 Suggestions are welcome.
 All these TIFF plates are 4096 x 2160, 2020 color space with 16 bits of depthiness, unless otherwise mentioned.
 Sound files from the DCPs will get their own page, but don’t go looking for it now…